ut-texas-robotics/shops/labs/Raise3D_StartupGuide.md

 Once your model is setup and ready to print, select `Start Slicing`

 From here, you will be presented a variety of standard slicing templates.
 Note that the higher the quality of print, the longer the print will take.
 Additionally, verify the type of filament is correct for each extruder.
 Proceed with the following instructions to setup print for chosen template.

+**Important:** Select either `Raise3D Pro2 Plus` or `Raise3D Pro3` at the top depending on which machine you are using.
+The settings for each printer vary, so it is essential to select the correct printer.

 ![PrintGuide1](https://user-images.githubusercontent.com/87148770/134209686-c060927a-1234-4537-8033-d27104fe2304.jpg)
 ![PrintGuide2](https://user-images.githubusercontent.com/87148770/134209697-2ea44c09-4b9a-4d44-a641-cf6eb73d6fc4.jpg)